 Why Do Bridesmaids Traditionally Wear the Same Dress?

-The modern wedding has its fair share of silly customs.
+The modern American wedding has its fair share of silly customs.
 White gowns for brides, diamond engagement rings, wedding registries, extravagant receptions—the list goes on.
 However, many of these so-called traditions are in fact relatively recent inventions, created or perpetuated by the wedding industry.
-But other seemingly strange wedding behaviours, like matching bridesmaids’ dresses, go much farther back.
+But other seemingly strange wedding behaviors, like matching bridesmaids’ dresses, go much farther back.